nicusX/etcd-terraform-ansible-aws-sample/README.md

 ssh-add <keypair-name>.pem
 ```

+### AWS KeyPair

+You need a valid AWS Identity (`.pem`) file and Public Key.
+Terraform will import the [KeyPair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) and Ansible will use the Identity to SSH into the machines.

+Please read [AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws) about supported formats.

-### Set up variables defining the environment
+## Set up environment

-Before running Terraform, you MUST set some variables to define the environment.
+Before running Terraform, you MUST set some variables defining the environment.

 - `control_cidr`: The CIDR of your IP.
 The Bastion will accept only traffic from this address.
 Note this is a CIDR, not a single IP. e.g. `123.45.67.89/32` (mandatory)
 - `default_keypair_public_key`: Valid public key corresponding to the Identity you will use to SSH into VMs. e.g. `"ssh-rsa AAA....xyz"` (mandatory)